eiffelhub/json/Readme.txt

 The converters part is now obsolete and not recommended (remember: the objective of converters were to provide two basic features Eiffel2JSON and JSON2Eiffel).
-There is a new design called serialization within this library and require EiffelStudio 16.11.
+There will be a new design for converters as a standalone library on top of Current json library.

 2. Legal stuff
 --------------